jamesmattos55/jamesmattos55.github.io/README.md

   you will contact me for a meeting if you ever need an honest, hard-working mobile developer. <text/>

   (20190130_094955[47].jpg)
-  <  I chose these pictures out of many random others, as I thought they are an accurate representation
+  <text>  I chose these pictures out of many random others, as I thought they are an accurate representation
   of where I feel I am in life, and where I want to be, respectively.
     The first photo is of two Marine Corps color gaurds, walking through what seems to be a green neighborhood of some sort.
 While it may seem like a stretch, I see my self as these Men because I too am in the military, and